 - Patients that use CBD report many benefits.
 Insomnia, anxiety, pain, inflammation, spasticity and epilepsy, a potentially life-threatening condition, is treated with CBD.
-Dravet syndrome, a form of childhood epilepsy is impossible to control but it responds to a certain strain of marijuana that is CBD-dominant.
+Dravet syndrome, a form of childhood epilepsy is impossible to control, but it responds to a specific strain of marijuana that is CBD-dominant.

-- CBD is also known to possibly treat mental illness and addictions.
+- CBD is also known to treat mental illness and addictions possibly.

-- Marijuana may not be strong enough for severe pain, like a broken bone, but it is effective in treating chronic pain.
-In addition to this, recent animal studies show that marijuana extracts help kill certain cancer cells while reducing the others size.
+- Marijuana may not be strong enough for severe pain, like a broken bone, but it is useful in treating chronic pain.
+In addition to this, recent animal studies show that marijuana extracts help kill certain cancer cells while reducing the other size.
 Purified extracts of THC and CBD, used on research mice, paired with radiation increased the cancer-killing effects.

 CBD medical benefits include but are not limited to: